jackdewinter/pymarkdown/issues.md

 ## Bugs - Rules - Rounding Out Rules

-- MD018
-  - for multiple occurrences inside of a single paragraph, reporting line/col of starting token
-  - whitespace starts, etc.
-  - lists and block quotes
 - MD020
   - for multiple occurrences inside of a single paragraph, reporting line/col of starting token
   - whitespace starts, etc.